maxloopinmok/weekly-report/12 - 2025 Monday February 17 to Sunday February 23.md

 - I searched for e-books.
 - I searched for jobs.
 - Stabilise on some books and blog them.
-- Create selfntechbooksnopinions.
+- Create selfntech.
 - Create singaporestocks.
-- Advertise on Fiverr that I can create WordPress websites for payers.
 - try: https://notebooklm.google/
 - try zencoder.ai
+- check placebo vs nocebo
 - how to check how many posts or pages website or web blog has in total?
 - read:
     - https://www.analyticsvidhya.com/blog/2024/11/slms-vs-llms/